juliusbroomfield/interview-prep/Algorithms/Sorting Algorithms/array-sorting.md

 Another intuitive sort.
 Finds the smallest (or largest) element starting from a left bound and swaps it with the first unsorted element right of that bound.

 Selection sort is similar to bubble sort in its performance (exactly the same).
-So:

 Time Complexity: $O(n^2)$ | $\Omega(n)$

 Space Complexity: $O(1)$

 As well as being: **adaptive, in-place, and stable**